 Chronic Post-Renal Kidney Failure

-- a low amount of urination
+- a reduced amount of urine

 There are several tests that can be used to diagnose kidney failure.
 These include:

 A urine sample can be tested for any abnormalities, including abnormal protein or sugar that spills into the urine.
 Your doctor may perform a urinary sediment examination, which will measure the amount of red and white blood cells, look for high levels of bacteria, and search for high numbers of cellular casts.

 Urine Volume Measurements

 Measuring urine output is one of the simplest tests to help diagnose kidney failure.
 For example, low urinary output may suggest that kidney disease is due to a urinary blockage, which can be caused by multiple illnesses or injuries.

 Samples of your blood are taken to measure substances that are filtered by your kidneys, such as blood urea nitrogen (BUN) and creatinine (Cr).
 A rapid rise in their levels may indicate acute kidney failure.

 Tests such as ultrasounds, MRI, and CT scans provide images of the kidneys themselves, along with the urinary tract.
 This allows your doctor to look for blockages or abnormalities in your kidneys.

 Tissue samples are examined for abnormal deposits, scarring, or infectious organisms.
 A kidney biopsy is used to collect the tissue sample.
 A biopsy is a simple procedure that’s performed, usually while you’re awake.
 A local anesthetic is used to eliminate any discomfort.
 The sample is collected with a biopsy needle inserted through your skin and down into the kidney.
 X-ray or ultrasound equipment is used to locate the kidneys and assist the doctor in guiding the needle.